Master of Arts in Criminal Justice: Career Outlook

 • An extensive network of alumni who are employed by the Michigan State Police, security service organizations, the U.S. Secret Service and more

-In a field as diverse as criminal justice, earning your master’s degree can put you on the path to becoming an instructor, policymaker, security manager, crime analyst, or consultant.
+In a field as diverse as criminal justice, earning your master’s degree can put you on the path to becoming an instructor, policymaker, security manager, crime analyst or consultant.

 Through our alumni network, career fairs, internships and other events, we connect our students with employers like the Michigan Department of Corrections, the Drug Enforcement Agency (DEA), General Motors, Fiat Chrysler, the U.S. Secret Service and more.